jaspervdj/patat/README.md

 In order to do that, for example, we could configure `kitten` code snippets to evaluate using [Kitty]'s command `icat`.
-This uses the `none` container setting to ensure that the resulting output is not wrapped in a code block, and the `fragment` and `replace` settings immediately replace the snippet.
+This uses the `none` container setting to ensure that the resulting output is not wrapped in a code block, and the `reveal` and `replace` settings immediately replace the snippet.

     ---
     patat: